japorized/TeX_notes/README.md

 ---
 ### Snippets

-My TeX snippet for VIm is in the `tex.snippet` and `texmath.snippet` file, and I use [UltiSnip](https://github.com/SirVer/ultisnips) for completion.
+My TeX snippet for nvim is in the `tex.snippet` and `texmath.snippet` file, and I use [UltiSnip](https://github.com/SirVer/ultisnips) for completion.
 My autocompletion plugin in [deoplete](https://github.com/Shougo/deoplete.nvim).

 My Sublime Text snippet is provided in the file `tex.sublime-completions`.
 Put it in your `$SUBLIME_PATH/Packages/User/` folder to get it working.